Welcome, MRU Faculty!

 Stanton, T. K., Giles Jr, D. E., & Cruz, N. I. (1999).
 Service-learning: A movement's pioneers reflect on its origins, practice, and future.
 Jossey-Bass Higher and Adult Education Series.
 Jossey-Bass Inc., Publishers, 350 Sansome St., San Francisco, CA 94104.http://hdl.handle.net/2027/spo.3239521.0006.113

-To integrate CSL into your course, ensure it meets the criteria (20 hours of service, 15% of course grade, and a reflective component), and apply for designation by completing the required form.
+To integrate CSL into your course, ensure it meets the necessary criteria: 20 hours of service, 15% of the course grade dedicated to CSL, and a reflective component.
+Then, apply for CSL designation by completing the required form.

 Ultimately, it's up to the professor to decide if a for-profit corporation aligns with the course's learning objectives.
-However, students should not receive payment for their service learning hours.
-Engaging in community service learning at for-profit entities is allowed if the service benefits the broader community and the corporation isn't profiting substantially from volunteer efforts.
+Community service learning at for-profit entities is allowed if the service benefits the broader community.

-Using your professional and academic networks can give you insights and introductions to potential community partners.
+Using your professional and academic networks, including alumni, can provide valuable insights and introductions to potential community partners.
 Websites like LinkedIn can also help you find collaborators.
-You can engage directly with the community by attending local events and networking sessions.
-This allows you to build relationships with organizations that care about community service and fit your CSL course objectives.
+Engaging directly with the community by attending local events and networking sessions allows you to build relationships with organizations that align with your CSL course objectives and are committed to community service.
+Depending on the type of assignment and learning outcomes of the course, students within the class can also be asked to find a partner.